MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 ***(A-Rod’s home run production was nearly parabolic.
 The uptick towards the end occurred after A-Rod's long suspension from baseball.
 Some speculated that the rest helped A-Rod’s home run production, putting it on par with his performance 10 years prior)***

 As A-Rod aged, and his home run production declined, as demonstrated by the above chart.
-By 2005, A-Rod was earning over $20 million a year, even though his home run production was less than it was 10 years prior.
+By 2008, A-Rod was earning over $20 million a year, even though his home run production was less than it was 10 years prior.

 The one thing A-Rod did have was name recognition.
-He was a star, and fans were showing up tin 2012 to see the player who hit 57 home runs in 2002.
-Fans were not showing up to 2002 to see A-Rod hit 18 home runs.
+He was a star, and fans were showing up in 2012 to see the player who hit 57 home runs in 2002.

 Of course, this is just a theory.